Adding a touch screen to the Candle controller

 The following steps will require your Cande Controller to (temporarily) have access to the internet to download the required software.
 Please make sure you have already setup your Gateway using the normal steps.

 Let's connect your touch screen to the Raspberry Pi first.
-Make sure everything is turned off and that the power is disconnected before you begin.

 - Plug the HDMI cable into the display and into your Pi.